akbarnaeem/ecommerce-customer-segmentation/README.md

 Displays a heatmap visualizing the feature distribution across clusters, helping identify patterns and similarities in customer behavior.

 ![Cluster Heatmap](assets/screenshots/cluster_heatmap.png)

 ---

-## 📊 Key Features

-- **RFM Feature Engineering:** Extracts Recency, Frequency, and Monetary features from raw transaction data.
-- **Clustering Algorithms:** Applies K-Means clustering and evaluates cluster quality with Elbow and Silhouette methods.
-- **Insightful Visualizations:** Provides easy-to-understand charts and tables for business users.
-- **Interactive Dashboard:** Filter customers by cluster and view key metrics dynamically.

----

-## 🛠️ How It Works

-1. **Data Preparation:** Raw transaction data is preprocessed and transformed into RFM metrics.
-2. **Clustering:** K-Means algorithm segments customers into meaningful groups.
-3. **Evaluation:** Optimal cluster count is found using Elbow and Silhouette scores.
-4. **Labeling:** Business-friendly segment labels (e.g., VIP, Regular, Dormant) are assigned to clusters.
-5. **Visualization:** Key charts and tables are generated for analysis and strategy.

----